 Section 5.1 Number and Method of Election

 The Board of Directors shall consist of no less than three and no more than six natural persons, in addition to four Officers who will serve as voting, ex-officio members of the Board.
 Only the natural persons employed by a Distributor or Associate Manufacturer Member company may be a director or officer of this Corporation.
 The members of the Board of Directors, not to include the four officers, shall be elected by the members entitled to vote at each annual meeting, or electronically prior to each annual meeting, with the results then ratified at the annual meeting.

+The Board of Directors shall consist of up to 16 natural persons.
+The Board of Directors may include up to three (3) Associate Manufacturer members eligible for up to a three-year term; and one (1) member at large and one (1) special interest group chair persons for a one-year term.
+Only the natural persons employed by a Distributor or Associate Manufacturer Member company may be a director or officer of this Corporation.
+The members of the Board of Directors, not to include the four officers, shall be elected by the members entitled to vote at each annual meeting, or electronically prior to each annual meeting, with the results then ratified at the annual meeting.

 Section 5.2 Terms